-When installing APIS IQ-Software, there are differences between an installation of a single user version compared to a network version.
-The substantial differences are:
+When installing APIS IQ-Software, the user can choose between an installation of a single user version or a network version.
+The main differences are:

-- A single user version can be installed only on the local drive of your computer.
-However, it is possible to store data in a network drive. - With a network version, both the data and the program can be put on any drive (local or network).
+- A single user version or an NLX-client can be installed only on the local drive of your computer.
+However, it is possible to store data on a network drive. - With a network version, both the data and the program can be put on any drive (local or network).
 Normally, if several users are networked, and are intended to work with the APIS IQ-Software, then the network version is most appropriate.
 The program must be installed only once in the net and is nevertheless within the constraints of the maximum number of active users accessible by several users at the same time.
-That saves disk space and work particularly with the actualisation and care of the installed program, e.g. if service packs or updates are installed or functionality becomes extended.
+That saves disk space and work particularly with the update and maintenance of the installed program, e.g. if service packs are installed or functionality is extended.